 UKCRC Public Health Research Centres of Excellence

-Why this partnership was created
+Why we formed this partnership

 These Centres are designed to build research capacity, increase infrastructure and promote multi-disciplinary working by bringing together leading research experts together with practitioners, policy makers and wider stakeholders to tackle complex public health issues.

 In January 2013 an international scientific panel assessed the progress and impact made by the individual UKCRC Centres and reported that the initiative had been very successful in achieving its initial goals and was at the international forefront of integrating public health research, policy and practice.
 All five Centres are supported for a second five year term at a cost of £16m.

 We support a broad portfolio of population research, including behavioural research, epidemiology, public health, and research into cancer prevention and early diagnosis.